tjohnston-softdev/python-study-notes/chapters/06-lists.md

 ```

 ## For Each
-You can loop through list items using a 'for' loop.
+You can loop through list items using a `for` loop.

 ```python
 arrayObj = ["Cat", "Dog", "Rabbit", "Mouse", "Bear"]